 Ansible command line output

-The command line output should look like the same.
+The command line output should look similar to the following:

 No config file found; using defaults